sunmkim/twtr-search-map/README.md

 # Geo-Locating Tweets in Real-Time

 ***** Project Still in Progress *****

-This application geo-locates, in real-time, tweets that contain a word or hashtag given by the user.
 First off, I'd like to thank my friend [Mike Discenza](https://github.com/mdiscenza) and his [twitter_map](https://github.com/mdiscenza/twitter_map) project for the inspiration.
 In the initial stages of this project, I referred to his repo to get a better sense of how to utillize the [tweepy](https://github.com/tweepy/tweepy) library.

+This application geo-locates, in real-time, tweets that contain a word or hashtag given by the user.
+It only tracks tweets that allow the location feature, so it is not meant to be a comprehensive track of all tweets around the world.

 Since learning Express for NodeJS, I've been really interested in making something with Flask, and I thought this would be a fun and challenging project to take on, and it certainly was :)